Dashwitha/image-processing/README.md

-## Develop a program to implement negative transformation of an image
+## 9)Develop a program to implement negative transformation of an image

 The output of image inversion is a negative of a digital image.
 In a digital image the intensity levels vary from 0 to L-1.
 The negative transformation is given by s=L-1-r.